 Our nutritionist shares tips to finding healthy Subway menu options at any store.

-Earlier this year, CNBC asked passersby on the streets of New York a question: "What fast food chain has the most locations across the globe?"
+This past December, CNBC asked passersby on the streets of New York a question: "What fast food chain has the most locations across the globe?"
 If you immediately thought of McDonald's, you're not alone: three of those on camera jumped to the same conclusion.
 But Subway actually operates more than 43,912 stores globally, making it the most widely available fast food option.
 McDonald's, on the other hand, has 37,241 stores, closely followed by Starbucks, which slings coffee across the world in 27,399 locations.

 Why are sales slumping at Subway?
 The team at CNBC cites a few possible reasons—like the fact that the menu has remained mostly the same since the late '60s, when Subway was founded in Connecticut.
+The RBO report said smaller chains, like Jimmy John's, Firehouse Subs, and Jersey Mike's have risen in popularity over the past few years, and their current average annual sales are 80 percent higher than Subway's.

 Regardless of sales, you may ask: Is Subway healthy?
 Subway's menu is one of the most redeeming for your health, especially when you compare the chain's offerings to that of a fast food drive-thru.
 The meals from McDonald's, Burger King, and Panda Express are rarely considered "healthy," and hacking their menu isn't always easy.
 We’re not saying that every sandwich option at Subway is a safe bet, but if you know what to order, you can find a healthy and filling meal for less than $5.